iNZightVIT/Lite/README.md

 Note:
 -----

-This repository will gradually (throughout 2015) be changed into the format described below:
+This repository will gradually be changed into the following format throughout 2015:

 - data:
 This directory holds all the data.
 The data must be placed in sub-directories, which will come up as data categories within iNZight *Lite*.

-- www:
-This directory is used for web-related files such as .css and .gif/.jpeg/.png.
-Images are stored in a sub-directory called "images".

 - panels:
-This directory contains the code and files that set up each module.
+This directory contains the code and files that set up user selections.
+There is one sub-directory that contains all the .html and .md files.

-Each panel will have its own directory within the 'panels' directory, and each sub-panel will also have its own directory within each parent panel, as follows:
+Each panel has its own directory within 'panels', and each sub-panel has its own directory within each parent panel.

+The file names adhere to the following guidelines:

 - N_panel-name
 - M_sub-panel-name

-The file names contained within each (sub-) panel directory will be of the following format:

 - 1_panelname-panel-gui.R
 - 2_panelname-panel-server.R
 - 3_panelname-panel-help.R
 - 4_panelname-panel-other.R

+- www:
+This directory is used for web-related files such as .css and .gif/.jpeg/.png.
+Images are stored in a sub-directory called "images".